Last Updated: December 3, 2024

 Unless the bylaws (see bylaws definition) or Articles of Incorporation say otherwise, corporations in Minnesota are also required to hold annual shareholder meetings at a time and place established in the bylaws.
 Keeping corporate records is another requirement for Minnesota corporations.
 See Articles of Incorporation definition.

 Note that these may not be the only ongoing requirements for your Minnesota S corporation.
-For example, you may have business licenses and/or permits that need to be renewed regularly.
+For example, you may have business licenses and/or permits report that need to be renewed regularly.

 S Corp for Minnesota LLCs and Corporations: Pros and Cons